 - While the dough is resting again, make the filling.

-- Cream together the cream cheese, powdered sugar and milk until smooth.
+Cream together the cream cheese, powdered sugar, milk and lemon zest until smooth.

 - Place the filling in a piping bag or scoop it into a large ziplock bag and cut off the corner tip of the bag.